Billyzhang1229/KCL-Slides-Downloader/README.md

 # KCL Slides Downloader
-This is a simple downloader to download kcl course slides
+This is a simple downloader to help you download kcl course slides

 ## Usage